mollie/api-documentation/source/payments/migrating-v1-to-v2.rst

   reversed.
 * ``payment``, which contained the payment ID related to the chargeback, has been renamed to ``paymentId``.
 The payment resource can easily be accessed using the ``payment`` key in the ``_links`` property.
-* Pagination has been removed, so all fields related to pagination are not available anymore.
-The list method will now return all chargebacks.
 * The resource will contain a link to the settlement if it is settled (via the ``settlement`` key in the ``_links`` property.